saurabh-3110/Forest-fires-in-India/README.md

 # Forest-fires-in-India
-This project was done as a part of term paper.
-The main aim of this project was relevant forest fire hotspot identification.
+- This project was done as a part of term paper.
+The main aim of this project was to find relevant forest fire hotspots across India.
+- Refer the presentation to get the overview of the work.